-Based on the review of the quality, safety and efficacy data, the Member States have granted a marketing authorisation for Stovadis 6.25 mg/5 mg, 6.25 mg/7.5 mg, 12.5 mg/5 mg, 12.5 mg/7.5 mg, 25 mg/5 mg and 25 mg/7.5 mg, film-coated tablets from Les Laboratoires Servier.
+Based on the review of the quality, safety and efficacy data, the Member States have granted a marketing authorisation for Prescoriel 6.25 mg/5 mg, 6.25 mg/7.5 mg, 12.5 mg/5 mg, 12.5 mg/7.5 mg, 25 mg/5 mg and 25 mg/7.5 mg, film-coated tablets from Les Laboratoires Servier.

-Stovadis is indicated as substitution therapy in adult patients with normal sinus rhythm already controlled by ivabradine and carvedilol taken concomitantly at the same doses level for:
+Prescoriel is indicated for the treatment of chronic heart failure (II-IV NYHA-class) with systolic dysfunction as substitution therapy in adult patients with normal sinus rhythm already controlled by ivabradine and carvedilol taken concomitantly at the same doses level.